Finns841594/intTest/README.md

-# Ubiquity Code Interview Project
+# Ubiquiti Code Interview Project

 This project was built for a code interview.